smit1625/guard-sunspot/README.md

 end
 ```

-Add the default Guard::Cucumber template to your `Guardfile` by running:
+Add the default Guard::Sunspot template to your `Guardfile` by running:

 ```bash
 $ guard init sunspot